r-devel/r-dev-web/WindowsBuilds/winutf8/winutf8.md

 check the output and run tests.

-To build directly from an SVN checkout, one needs to get that checkout externally, because RTools 4 do not include subversion.
+To build directly from an SVN checkout, one needs to get that checkout externally, because Rtools 4 do not include subversion.

 Documentation on how the R binaries provided on CRAN pages are built is available [here](https://github.com/r-windows/r-base#readme).